 The Fall is a British crime drama series created by Allan Cubitt.
 The series stars Gillian Anderson as Stella Gibson, a senior police officer investigating a string of murders in Belfast, Northern Ireland.The series is set in Northern Ireland and follows a PSNI investigation into a string of recent murders.
 When the PSNI are unable to close the case after 28 days, Detective Superintendent Gibson of the Metropolitan Police Service is called in to review the case.
-Under her new leadership, the local detectives must track down and stop the Serial KillerPaul Spector who is attacking young professional women in the city of Belfast.Due to good reception, the BBC has renewed the show for a second season, which is scheduled to show on British TV in 2014.
+Under her new leadership, the local detectives must track down and stop the Serial KillerPaul Spector who is attacking young professional women in the city of Belfast.Due to good reception, the BBC has renewed the show for a second season, which has aired on November 13, 2014.
 So far, there has been a release of the first season in DVD and Blu-Ray.

 The Fall provides examples of: